-Three years after Newman died, a Newman Club for Catholic students began at the University of Pittsburgh.
+Three years after Newman died, a Newman Club for Catholic students began at the University of Pennsylvania in Philadelphia.
 In time, his name was linked to ministry centers at many public and private colleges and universities in the United States.

 Pope Benedict XVI beatified Newman on September 19, 2010, at Crofton Park (near Birmingham).
 The pope noted Newman's emphasis on the vital place of revealed religion in civilized society but also praised his pastoral zeal for the sick, the poor, the bereaved and those in prison.